Multiple generalized cluster structures on $D(\text{GL}_n)$: Compatibility

 \subsection{Computation of $\{y(h_{ii}), \psi\}$}

 Let $\psi$ be an arbitrary $g$- or $h$-function and let $h_{ii}$ be fixed, $2 \leq i \leq n$.
 For the shorthand notation from Section~\ref{s:bragh}, the first function in this section is $\log h_{i-1,i} - \log h_{i,i+1}$ and the second function is $\log \psi$, meaning that if an operator has an upper index $1$ or $2$, it's applied to the first or the second function, respectively.
+We also assume throughout the subsection that a pair $(R_0^r,R_0^c)$ is chosen so that the identities from~\eqref{eq:roid} hold.

 \begin{proposition} The bracket of $y(h_{ii})$ and $\psi$ can be expressed as

 \end{proposition} \begin{proof} Recall that the $y$-coordinate of $h_{ii}$ is given by